 - Delays in certification can lead to complaints.
 Try to avoid this and communicate sensitively with close relatives/friends of the deceased.

-- Lack of understanding of who can and who cannot complete an MCCD or cremation form can lead to delays.
-Check this carefully when asked to certify death or complete cremation forms.
+- Lack of understanding of who can and who cannot complete an MCCD can lead to delays.
+Check this carefully when asked to certify death.

-- If there is uncertainty over acceptable causes of death for the purposes of the MCCD, this can be discussed with the coroner, the PF or a medical reviewer (England, Scotland, and Wales).
+- If there is uncertainty over acceptable causes of death for the purposes of the MCCD, this can be discussed with the medical examiner (in England and Wales) or the PF or medical reviewer (in Scotland).

 - Do not use abbreviations and complete all forms legibly.